tonny-m/ELK-stack-deployment-project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
+No configuration was performed manually; the infrastructure as a code model provides multiple benefits:

-No configuration was performed manually, which is advantageous because it fast and easy deployment of ELK stack,
+ - fast and easy deployment of ELK stack
+ - scalability
+ - bugs and errors control
+ - using of lightweight containers allows better resource/cost management

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-- ...
-- ...
+- install Docker
+- download and install ELK image
+- allocate virtual memory according specification
+- launch the elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.